Content Creators

 • An optional thumbnail.png file containing the thumbnail of the wearable that will be seen in the Builder and the world.
 If it is not provided, one will be generated using the 3D model.

-The 3D models and the optional thumbnail.png follow the creating wearables guidelines on how to create a custom thumbnail.
+The 3D models and the optional thumbnail.png follow the Custom Thumbnails section in the Uploading Wearables article on how to create a custom thumbnail.

 The wearable.json accompanying the content of the wearables has the following format (typed as Typescript would):